naston70/jeremys-it-lab/20.STP/other-sources/neil-anderson/stp.path.selection.md

     * Per VLAN STP Plus (PVSTP+): Cisco enhancement to 802.1D.
 Uses a seperate STP instance for every VLAN.
 Default on Cisco switches.
     * Rapid Per VLAN Spanning Tree Plus (RPVST+): Cisco enhancement to 802.1w RSTP.
 Significantly improves convergence time over PVST+.
 Uses a seperate spanning tree per VLAN

+Cisco versions do not support grouping multiple VLANs into the same instance

+## Spanning Tree Verification

+#### show spanning tree

+Use ```show spanning-tree [vlan]``` command to see information about the stp instance running.
+The command output gives information on the version running, the root ID, bridge ID and the state of interfaces.